Spree 4.2 is a collaborative work of 34 outstanding individuals from around the globe who contributed over 1500 commits since Spree 4.1.

 This release was intended to make Spree accessible to everyone in every country using every major language.
 Besides new features, this release includes hundreds of bug fixes and improvements.

 Spree 4.2 can be run on Ruby 2.5, 2.6, 2.7, and recently released 3.0.
-Spree 4.2 supports both Rails 6.0 and 6.1 out of the box, so you don’t need to upgrade to Rails 6.1 straight away, you can first move to Spree 4.2 and later perform the Rails upgrade, minimizing the risk of any issues.
+Spree 4.2 supports Rails 5.2, 6.0 and 6.1 out of the box, so you don’t need to upgrade to Rails 6.1 straight away, you can first move to Spree 4.2 and later perform the Rails upgrade independently, minimizing the risk of any issues.
 Please see Rails 6.1 announcement to check out the new amazing features that are packed in that release.

 Thanks to the awesome work of Matthew Kennedy supported by the Spark team, we were able to deliver a brand new and modern Admin UI which works great on mobile and tablet devices.